magicmark/programming-protips-wiki/src/protips/silencing-typechecker.md

 If for whatever reason we never set those values (i.e. a bug), both values be `null`.
 Which is particularly nasty for us, because when we come to do our calculation for logging, `null - null` [coerces][coercion] to `0`!
 Which means we'd happily continue, logging 0 as a 'valid' value for the time taken.

 We'd never get an error, and it would be hard to notice this! 😱

 [coercion]: https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion

-The type checker is much smarter than us dumb humans :)
+The type checker is generally much smarter than us dumb humans :)